raspberrypilearning/fetching-the-weather/worksheet.md

       'wind_speed': 0}]
     ```

-1. If you don't see any data, it might be because the weather station is offline.
-Just try another weather station id.
+1. If you don't see any data, it might be because the Weather Station is offline.
+Just try another Weather Station Id.

-## What Next?
+## What next?

-- In [worksheet two](worksheet2.md) you'll learn all about longitude and latitude, and how to get the weather data for the closest weather station to your current location.
+- In [worksheet two](worksheet2.md) you'll learn all about longitude and latitude, and how to get the weather data for the closest Weather Station to your current location.